 Littering has always represented to me a category of social contempt, almost misanthropic in character.
 It involves disdain for the idea of people living together responsibly in a more-or-less constructive, humane manner.
 At the very least a person demonstrates breathtaking indifference to the idea of the Public by littering.

 Even when refuse is “properly” disposed, which means only that one observes the taboo of social contamination, there remains the matter of garbage.
 What is there to say about garbage and its meaning?
 The first and I think most basic observation is that our garbage is the most honest and candid witness to our true character that we are able to consult.
 I have read somewhere that New York City has risen as much as thirty feet since its founding, on account of its sitting upon its garbage.
 When all else is evaporated of our time on Earth, it is this record alone which will speak to future generations.
 Note that it is not our poems, novels, heartfelt passions, or dreams by which we will be regarded and understood.
-It will be our discarded baubles and trinkets which will be called into this service.
+It will be our discarded baubles and trinkets, in short our midden, which will be called into this service.
 And so be it, as human beings tend to lie about themselves when they take deliberately to formal expressions of purpose, whereas archaeologists of the future will have reason to be confident that the daily stream of cheap consumables on which we have spent our disposable income, and which we have consumed behind the veil of privacy, fairly represents us.

 Another observation in recommendation of garbage is that it is the thing we most excel in producing.
 It speaks rather well of a civilization that considerable effort, design, creative thought, and material resources are put into things which following purchase are immediately thrown away.
 I am speaking of packaging, and in the case of many consumer goods it is the packaging which constitutes the most interesting and attractive part of the product.
 Plastic wrappers, Styrofoam containers, paper packages, and so forth represent the great advancement of our age, these things having appeared in the world at most one hundred years ago.
 (Styrofoam for example will have existed seventy years in 2011.)
 That a certain portion of the economy is dedicated to the deliberate production of mere waste suggests the great wealth and power that today obtains in North America.